 CDL Exemptions for Personal Use

 A commercial license or special license to drive is usually unnecessary for personal, recreational RV use.
 Many states provide CDL exemptions for RVs used for leisure, allowing a non-commercial driver's license to suffice, even for motorhomes exceeding 26,000 pounds.
-However, this exemption is specific to private use and not applicable if the RV is used to transport passengers for hire or deliver commercial goods.
+However, this exemption is specific to private use and not applicable if the campervan is used to haul passengers for hire or deliver commercial goods.

 Scenarios where a CDL can be circumvented include family vacations, seasonal travel, or part-time living in an RV.
 States often recognize these situations as non-commercial, allowing operators to retain their non-commercial class license.
 Despite this exemption, it's important to understand each state's regulations and ensure your rv driver's license remains valid within the weight and usage limitations.